ahmedhamodi/ahmedhamodi/README.md

-### Hey there 👋
+### Ahmed's GitHub Account

 Welcome to my GitHub account!

+#### Introduction 👋

+My name is Ahmed, nice to meet you!

-I am an active contributor to a variety of repositories and love open source code.
+I am an active contributor to a variety of repositories and I love to support open source code.

 If you want to connect or find out more about me, you can check out my [LinkedIn](https://www.linkedin.com/in/ahmedhamodi/).
 Happy to chat!